ve345/CS193HW1/README.md

    * If you are having issues, it might just be easier to use a lab machine in LWSN or HAAS

-2. Click the green "Clone or download" button and copy the URL.
+2. Click the green "Clone or download" button on this GitHub repository and copy the URL.

 3. In terminal, run `git clone URL`, replacing URL with what you copied in step 2.
 (It will ask for GitHub credentials)